sophiezhng/rEVBot/README.md

 # rEVBot
 ## 🛠 What's rEVBot?
 rEVBot is a multipurpose Discord bot made to decrease the disconnect between teenagers and their peers while serving as a fun and environmentally educational medium.
-Written using Discord.py API and Firestore DB, it features an entertaining mini-game that spreads awareness and dispels misconceptions about electric vehicles, a leaderboard where users can engage in friendly competition against each other, a “safe space” function that replaces sensitive messages with facts about EVs, and more!
+Written using Discord.py API and Firestore DB, it features an entertaining mini-game that spreads awareness and dispels misconceptions about electric vehicles, a leaderboard where users can engage in friendly competition against each other, a “safe space” function that assigns with coin panalties to the authors of insensitive messages!

 <img src="docs/images/rEVcoin.png" align="center" width="100" height="100">